What are the legal requirements for a website? (Updated November 2024)

 3. Provide a Privacy Policy

-You must ensure that you have a clear and easily accessible privacy policy page that explains how your organization collects, stores and shares data.
+You must ensure that you have a clear and easily accessible privacy policy page that explains how your organisation collects, stores and shares data.
 This is usually best linked to site-wide from the footer.

 Storing data: Make sure customer data is safe